gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   - Only code at the library level and in package body statements within all units in a partition is considered to be elaboration code.

-  - All invocations in elaboration will take place at runtime, regardless of conditional execution.
+  - All invocations in elaboration will take place at run time, regardless of conditional execution.

   GNAT performs extensive diagnostics on a unit-by-unit basis for all scenarios